 The Moog Center for Deaf Education is a private, non-profit oral educational center for children with hearing loss.
-Audiology services are provided to infants, children and young adults from birth to approximately 21 years of age.
+Audiology services are provided to infants, children and young adults from birth to 21 years of age.

 The purpose of this training program is to provide extensive experience in pediatric audiology with an emphasis on cochlear implants.
 By completion, individuals should feel confident applying critical thinking to outcomes-based management of pediatric patients and be independent in providing all audiologic services offered at the Moog Center.